SpockHsueh/ToDoList_PassingData/README.md

 ***

 # Part2.
 Delegate
-### Delegation is the most common way to communicate between DataModel and ViewController.
+### Delegation is the most common way to communicate between DataModel and ViewController. can create a lot of function depand what we want to do.
 ```
 protocol DataModelDelegate: AnyObject {
     func didSaveData(data: String?)